 Leak Tests and Leak Protection

 Mullvad has DNS leak protection that’s always enabled.
 A leak occurs when your DNS request goes through your ISP by accident, usually as a result of misconfiguration.
 When this happens, you risk exposing your hidden online activity to your ISP, which can be a big problem if you’re torrenting.
 Therefore, testing for this fault is crucial for privacy and anonymity.

 I wanted to see if Mullvad’s DNS leak protection is secure, so I ran a few leak tests on ipleak.net.
 After connecting to servers in the US, UK, Australia, and Germany, I didn’t detect any leaks.
 Not only did my DNS requests go through Mullvad’s server, but my real IP address was masked.

 Other Security Features

 - Kill Switch — A kill switch acts as your last line of defense when your VPN connection unexpectedly drops.
 Mullvad has a built-in kill switch that can never be disabled, but it's only available on its desktop apps.
-I tested it by trying to load a page when changing servers, and it said my connection was cut off.
+I tested it by trying to load a page when changing servers on my laptop, and it said my connection was cut off.

 - Split Tunneling — Split tunneling allows you to use your VPN connection and local network at the same time.
 The advantage is that you can use local apps while bypassing geoblocks on your browser.
 Mullvad only enables split tunneling on its Android and Linux apps, and are currently building a Windows version.
 When I tried it on my Android smartphone, I could use my local banking app while watching US Netflix through the encrypted VPN tunnel.
 If you're not using Android or Linux, then you can configure your routes on your OpenVPN or WireGuard protocol to enable split tunneling.